 - Puppy-Dog Eyes: Elin pulls them out trying to convince Jessica to go to Agnes' party, and again when trying to convince Agnes to go to Camilla's party.

-- Romantic False Lead: Averted with Johan who is actually a nice guy who genuinely cares for Elin.
+- Romantic False Lead: Johan, although somewhat unusually he's actually a nice guy who genuinely cares for Elin.

 - Schoolgirl Lesbians: Agnes and Elin.

 - Small Town Boredom: Elin, hardcore.
 One reason she drops the title of the film.

 - Smitten Teenage Girl: Agnes and Elin barely know each other at the start of the film, but Agnes is still writing poetry about her and writing her name in her books.

 - Spurned Into Suicide: Agnes over Elin's cruelty to her.
 It's not really a wholehearted attempt, and Elin interrupts it.
 Given her method, it's more likely Agnes was taking her emotions out on herself through cutting rather than really attempting suicide.

 - Take It to the Bridge: It isn't until Elin and Agnes get to the bridge that they really get talking, make plans to run away to Stockholm, and make out.